Bali Property Investment Guide: Villa ROI, Leasehold & Foreign Buyer Risks

 A full-service property management company handles the complete operating chain: OTA listing creation and optimisation (professional photography, copywriting, pricing strategy), booking management and guest communication, check-in and check-out coordination, villa cleaning and linen management, routine maintenance oversight, coordination of repairs with trusted contractors, financial reporting to the owner, and compliance with local licensing and tax requirements.

 The standard fee model in Bali is a commission of 15–20% of gross rental revenue.
 This commission covers the management company's operational costs and profit — it does not typically include OTA platform fees (which are separate, usually 3-5%), major repairs, or deep-cleaning costs.
-The 15% rate offered by Solar Property Bali is at the competitive lower end of the market, which matters materially to net returns: the difference between 15% and 20% management commission on $38,000 gross revenue is $1,900 per year — directly to your bottom line.
+The difference between 15% and 20% management commission on $38,000 gross revenue is $1,900 per year — directly to your bottom line.

 Well-run management companies also provide genuine value beyond cost — through superior OTA optimisation (better search rankings, higher conversion), dynamic pricing that captures peak-season premiums, and professional guest experience that generates the 5-star reviews that compound into sustained demand.
 The ROI on excellent management versus average management can easily amount to 3–5 percentage points of net yield annually.